Logitech G27

 The Logitech G27 is a racing wheel made by Logitech.
-It supports PlayStation 3, PlayStation 2 and PC.
+It supports PlayStation 3, PlayStation 2, Xbox 360 and PC.
 It replaced the Logitech G25 in 2010, with some new features including the use of helical gearing instead of the previous straight gears used on the G25.
 As of December 2015, the G27 is no longer sold by Logitech, in favor of the newer G29 and G920 steering wheels now offered by Logitech.